 5.2.4 SOE Limit Adjustments

-Except as described in section 5.2.3, SOE Limit adjustments established in Exhibit M shall not be assessed for the first 90 days that the circumstances described in this section 5.2 are in effect.
+Except as described in section 5.2.3, SOE Limit adjustments established in Exhibit M shall not be assessed for the first 90 calendar days that the circumstances described in this section 5.2 are in effect.

 6. POCSA REPORTS